andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/jobs.md

 This example creates a job which runs a bash command to countdown from 10 to 1.

-Notice that the field `spec.restartPolicy` just support two values: "OnFailure" or "Never", for further information read [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#example-states)
+Notice that the field `spec.restartPolicy` just allow two values: "OnFailure" or "Never", for further information read [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#example-states)

 > **Note:** There're situations where you want to fail a job after some ammount of retries, to do so use `spec.backoffLimit`.
 It is set by default to 6.
 > You could want to manage the duration of the job, not matter how many Pods are created.
 You can use `spec.activeDeadlineSeconds` and once a Job reaches this value(in sec), the Job and all of its Pods are terminates.

+Create the countdown job:

 `kubectl apply -f /manifests/job.yaml`{{execute}}